Sierra Leone: Early history

-Sierra Leone's dense tropical rainforest and swampy environment were considered impenetrable; it was also host to the tsetse fly, which carried a disease fatal to horses and the zebu cattle used by the Mande-speaking people.
-This environment protected its people from conquest by the Mandinka and other African empires, and limited the influence of the Mali Empire.
-Islam was introduced by Susu traders, merchants and migrants from the north and east, becoming widely adopted in the 18th century.
+The region's dense tropical rainforest and swamps, coupled with the presence of the tsetse fly which carried a disease fatal to horses and the zebu cattle used by the Mandé people, provided natural defenses against invasions by the Mandinka Empire and other African empires, and limited influence by the Mali Empire.
+The introduction of Islam by Susu traders, merchants and migrants in the 18th century further enriched the culture, eventually establishing a strong foothold in the north.
+The conquest by Samory Touré in the northeast solidified Islam among the Yalunka, Kuranko and Limba people.